20k/20k.github.io/_posts/2024-07-01-wormholes.markdown

 (M = 1, a=0.99)

-### Rendering
+#### Rendering

 Rendering the accretion disk is fairly straightforward.
-Because its modelled as a thin disk, you can check as a geodesic crosses the equatorial plane ($theta = n pi + pi/2$), and sample the accretion disk texture.
+Because its modelled as a thin disk, you can check as a geodesic crosses the equatorial plane ($\theta = n\;\pi + \pi/2$), and sample the accretion disk texture.
 Here, I approximate the opacity as the brightness of the texture, because we're not physically accurately raytracing this[^please], and do some very basic volumetrics on the disk

 [^please]: you have no idea how hard I have to resist this